 When a marriage or common-law relationship ends, it can be a difficult and stressful time and may require the services of a qualified Family Lawyer in Prince George.
 At Dick Byl Law, we handle all aspects of family law, including property division, parenting arrangements and more.
 We represent our clients to ensure they receive a fair outcome.

 Property division can be a contentious issue in a divorce or separation, as couples may not agree on what is a fair and equitable division of assets.
 Variables such as the length of relationship and whether it is a common-law relationship versus a married couple, can influence how property is divided.
 While some aspects of property division may be easy for couples to agree upon, other assets and property can be complex to understand the equalization process.

 The parenting arrangement is a very important process because it involves the care of your children after the separation or divorce.
 Important child raising decisions such as education, health care, activities and so on are sorted out through a parenting arrangement.

 In British Columbia, parents have a legal obligation to provide child support.
 This obligation applies to married or unmarried parents.
-The exact child support amount is determined by many factors including parenting time and incomes.
-The Federal Child Support Guidelines are applicable, but how they apply can be a highly nuanced exercise.
-Again, you need professional advice with respect to this.
-For more information on the Federal Child Support Guidelines, please Click Here
+The exact child support amount is determined by several factors including custody division and income.
+Under current legislation, child support obligations are in place until the child turns 19 and can remain in place longer if the child remains financially dependent on the parent.

 Spousal support is money paid by one spouse to another following a divorce or separation.
 If one spouse earns significantly more than the other, in many cases, the lower earning spouse is entitled to support payments.
-The amount and duration of the spousal support depends on many factors, and the amount is usually determined by taking into account the Spousal Support Advisory Guidelines.
-For more information on the guidelines, please Click Here
+The exact amount and length of time spousal support applies depends on many factors, such as length of the relationship, how many children and your role in the marriage.